ARMmbed/Connector-mDS-REST-API/docs/cloud_amazon.md

-## Connecting devices with AWS IoT and mbed Connector
+## Connecting devices with AWS IoT and mbed Device Connector

 <span class="warnings">**Warning:** This tutorial uses prototypes and is not suitable for production.</span>